Updated in August 2020

 How Tobacco Became King

 Sir Walter Raleigh arrived in 1585 and made a military base on Roanoke Island just off what is now North Carolina.
-He called this new colony Virginia after his Virgin Queen, Elizabeth I. It was meant to be a self-sustaining colony, but contact with the colony was lost during the time of the Spanish Armada, and when Raleigh came back in 1590 he found it abandoned with just a cryptic message 'CROATOAN' carved into a tree providing any clue to the fate of the colonists.
+He called this new colony Virginia after his Virgin Queen, Elizabeth I. It was meant to be a self-sustaining colony, but contact with the colony was lost during the time of the Spanish Armada.
+When Raleigh came back in 1590, he found it abandoned, with just a cryptic message 'CROATOAN' carved into a tree.
+No trace was ever found of the colonists.

-Two companies were set up, with claims for all land between the Carolinas and Maine that wasn't already occupied by the French or the Spanish.
-In 1606, the Virginia Company of London sent out three ships3 with 105 settlers including 29 gentlemen, 12 labourers, four boys, four carpenters, a clergyman, a blacksmith, a bricklayer, a mason and a surgeon to set up a new colony.
+In 1606, the Virginia Company of London sent out three ships2 with 105 settlers including 29 gentlemen, 12 labourers, four boys, four carpenters, a clergyman, a blacksmith, a bricklayer, a mason and a surgeon, to set up a new colony.
 They arrived in the Chesapeake Bay in 1607.
-The two capes on either side of the bay were named Cape Henry and Cape Charles after the sons of James I who had recently been crowned.
-After spending a few days at Cape Henry, they headed off to settle on a river.
-They set up camp on the newly named James River, out of sight of any wandering Spanish patrols.
-To get even more favour with their king, they called their new camp Jamestown.
+They set up camp on the newly-named James River, out of sight of any wandering Spanish patrols.
+The new colony was named Jamestown, after James VI and I.

 But I thank God, there are no free schools nor printing, and I hope we shall not have these hundred years; for learning has brought disobedience, and heresy, and sects into the world, and libels against the best government.
 God keep us from both!